-Students in the Department of Politics and Law learn to address fundamental questions regarding the constitutional, legal, demographic, and political structures in the United States.
+At Rhodes, you will learn to address fundamental questions regarding constitutional, legal, demographic, and political structures in the United States.
 Our curriculum emphasizes skills in research methods, public policy analysis, and legal analysis.
-Our faculty direct the national award-winning Mock Trial program, advise the Tennessee Intercollegiate State Legislature, and connect students to internships in public affairs, political advocacy, public policy, and law, at the local, state, and national levels.
-Our faculty is committed to student-centered programming for majors and non-majors, regardless of partisanship or ideology.
+Our faculty direct the national award-winning Mock Trial program, advise the Tennessee Intercollegiate State Legislature, and connect students to internships in public affairs, political advocacy, public policy, and law at the local, state, and national levels.
+Our faculty are committed to student-centered programming for majors and non-majors, regardless of partisanship or ideology.
 Our approach is the dispassionate study of politics.

-Students can earn a major in Political Science, or a bridge major in Political Science and International Studies.
-Students can also earn a minor in Political Science.
-Through the new Washington, D.C. summer program, students now have the opportunity to earn credit toward these programs.
-We also contribute to an interdisciplinary minor in Law & Society.
+Students can major in political science or bridge major in political science and international studies.
+Students can also earn a minor in political science or an interdisciplinary minor in law and society.
+Through the new Washington, D.C., summer program, students also have the opportunity to earn credit toward these programs.
+Two Rhodes graduates have served as justices on the Supreme Court of the United States.

 Academic Excellence